xGentuso/GitAssignment-2-Ryan/README.md

 ## About Me

-- 👨‍💻 Currently practicing on Assignment 2.
+- 👨‍💻 Currently working on Assignment 2.
 - 🌱 Learning more about GitHub.
 - 💡 Interested in collaborating on projects related to Web Development.
 - 🎓 TrioS College.